-However, if you leave out any claims of elements of your product and later include them in the regular patent application, you won't be credited with the earlier filing date of the PPA.
+However, if you leave out any claims of elements of your product, and later include them in the regular patent application, you won't be credited with the earlier filing date of the PPA.
 Why is this important?
 Because, as I mentioned earlier, the law was changed to recognize the first to file.

-Can You Defend Your Intellectual Property Rights?
+Can You Defend Your Idea?

 Most small-time innovators don't have the resources to fight big companies that take your idea and create knock-offs.